 Step 4: The Novelty Burst

 Engage in a brand-new hobby.
-Novelty triggers BDNF (Brain-Derived Neurotrophic Factor), which acts like “miracle-grow” for the brain, helping you form new, healthy connections that have nothing to do with your ex-partner.
+Novelty triggers BDNF (Brain-Derived Neurotrophic Factor), which acts like “miracle-grow” for the brain, helping you form new connections that have nothing to do with the past.

 Conclusion: From Fragmentation to Wholeness